Kirthana5/Student-Registration-System/README.md

 # Student-Registration-System
-Developed using Java swing components
+Developed using Java swing components and MySQL

+This System allows you to add,delete and update student details.